delendum-xyz/starkvm-compiler/MVM-upgrade.md

 - where the translator must synthesise a new label,
 - replace the `cc` symbol in the instruction template with that label, and,
 - issue that label as the label of the next instruction
-- except that, as an optimisation of the next instruction is already labelled
+- except that, as an optimisation if the next instruction is already labelled
 - that already used label should be used instead to aid diagnostics
 - if there is no next instruction, what do we do?